cucumber/action-create-github-release/README.md

 This action was developed by the Cucumber team to use as part of our automated release process.

-It is designed to run on push to a `release/*` branch, to create a GitHub Release containing the release notes from the CHANGELOG, and a git tag.
+It is designed to run on push to a `release/*` branch, to create a GitHub Release containing the release notes from the CHANGELOG, and tag the commit being released.

 It uses the `changelog` tool to read the version number and notes for the latest release, then calls the GitHub API to create a Release on the GitHub repo.

+It creates a git tag of the form `vX.Y.Z` and looks in the root directory for the `CHANGELOG.md` file.

 ## Inputs